 To the extent, however, that the difference between wire time and host time is uncertain, this uncertainty must be accounted for in an analysis of a given measurement method.
-We denote by Hsource an upper bound on the uncertainty in the difference between wire time and host time on the Src host, and similarly define Hdest for the Dst host.
-We then note that these problems introduce a total uncertainty of Hsource+Hdest.
+We denote by Hinitial an upper bound on the uncertainty in the difference between wire time and host time on the Src host in sending the test packet, and similarly define Hfinal for the difference on the Src host in receiving the response packet.
+We then note that these problems introduce a total uncertainty of Hinitial + Hfinal.
 This estimate of total wire-vs-host uncertainty should be included in the error/uncertainty analysis of any measurement implementation.